HORNETJOE/Research/README.md

 Dailymotion acted on this breach by informing all of it customers of the breach and advising them to take suitable measures to change information and details on their accounts.
 (http://www.zdnet.com/article/dailymotion-hack-exposes-millions-of-accounts/)
 ### Case study 2
+Another example of vulnerabilities that have been exploited in a business would be Equifax data breach that happened in September 2017.
+This data breach exposed people’s private information such as social security numbers, names, addresses and in some cases driving licence numbers.

 ## Primary research